zcash/zcash/doc/shield-coinbase.md

     animecoin-cli z_shieldcoinbase "*" zMyPrivateAddress

-Sweep up with a fee of 1.23 ZEC:
+Sweep up with a fee of 1.23 ANI:

     animecoin-cli z_shieldcoinbase tMyMiningAddress zMyPrivateAddress 1.23

-Sweep up with a fee of 0.1 ZEC and set limit on the maximum number of UTXOs to shield at 25:
+Sweep up with a fee of 0.1 ANI and set limit on the maximum number of UTXOs to shield at 25:

     animecoin-cli z_shieldcoinbase "*" zMyPrivateAddress 0.1 25